 Peanut Flour – 1/4 Cup (Dry roast the Peanut, remove skin and powder it).

 Water – 1/2 Cup or just to immerse jaggery

 - In a wide mixing bowl take Ragi flour and, keep aside.

 - Add jaggery in a sauce pan with 1/2cup water(Pic 1) and boil in medium flame, if you want you can strain the impurities and again start boiling it.

-- Once jaggery gets thicken and reaches one string consistency or when starts foaming well and if added a drop of syrup in water it should not dissolve that is the right consistency to put off the flame (Pic 2).
+- Once jaggery gets thick (you no need to check string consistency) or when starts foaming well and if you add a drop of syrup in water it should not dissolve that is the right consistency to put off the flame (Pic 2).

-- Now add cardamom powder to jaggery syrup, reserve 1-2 tbsp of syrup and immediately add the ragi flour mixture to it (Pic 3).
+- Now add cardamom powder, coconut to jaggery syrup, reserve 1-2 tbsp of syrup and immediately add to ragi flour (Pic 3).

 - Make sure the dough is hand bearable; if so take 8-9 lemon size balls from it.

 - Place each ball in between oil greased modak mould and hold tightly to remove excess(Pic 5).

 - Now gently transfer the shaped one to idli/steamer plates (Pic 6).

 - Repeat the above process till done with prepared balls.